 How do Async Video Meetings for Slack work?

 Integrating the timz-bot into the Slack workflow is as easy as can be.
-The admin of the channel goes to the Slack marketplace, searches for “timz” and adds the timz-bot to their Workplace.
+The admin can simply link their timz-garden to their Slack workplace.

 Next, team members can start creating flowers.
-With the simple command “create flower” each team member can record a short statement in any channel.
+With the simple command /timz.flowers create [Flower name] each team member can record a short statement in any channel.
 The timz-bot will then send a notification to the channel that a new flower has been created.

 Any team member can view and respond to the statement after they’ve signed up at timz.flowers.
 The notification for this response will be posted in the flower notification subthread.